Building a legacy: Banyan Tree founder on building a family business that lasts

 3. By prioritising purpose over passion, entrepreneurs discover core values that ignite daily meaning, not just industry or legacy.
 This fuels sustained motivation beyond fleeting passions.

 Family businesses are central to Asia's vibrant economy, with 85% of companies in the Asia-Pacific region being family-owned.
-However, as these post-World War two businesses navigate the challenges of second or third-generation leadership, their long-term success is not guaranteed.
+However, as these post-World War Two businesses navigate the challenges of second or third-generation leadership, their long-term success is not guaranteed.
 This is where the accumulated wisdom and success stories of local entrepreneurs can be invaluable, offering critical insights to inspire and guide current and future family business leaders.

 In Singapore, one such iconic figure is Mr Ho Kwon Ping, the Founder and Executive Chairman of Banyan Group Limited, previously known as Banyan Tree Group.
 The company is one of Asia’s largest multinational hospitality groups with 12 brands and nearly 100 hotels to date.
 In the newly launched book Behind the Banyan: Ho Kwon Ping on Building a Global Brand, author Aaron Low chronicles the valuable lessons of Mr Ho’s journey - from making tough choices, to crafting a strong brand and fostering a positive company culture.
 Through interviews with Mr Ho, Mr Low extracts powerful insights on leadership, values, and family succession that can equip Singaporean entrepreneurs and business leaders with the tools needed to build a company that matters.